• Skip to primary navigation

 Recipe Variation Ideas

 • Make it Mediterranean style.
-Simply add capers, Greek olives, red onion, and/or chopped red bell peppers to this healthy tuna salad without mayo to give it a Mediterranean twist!
+Simply add capers, Greek olives, red onion, and/or chopped red bell peppers to this tuna salad without mayo to give it a Mediterranean twist!

 • Add some fat.
-If you need more healthy fats in your diet though, simply mix in some extra virgin olive oil or avocado.
+If you need more good fats in your diet though, simply mix in some extra virgin olive oil or avocado.
 Or use a higher fat plain Greek yogurt if you don’t want to alter the flavor too much from the recipe.

 • Mix in fresh vegetables.
 Option to mix in chopped up some bell peppers, celery, onions, cucumbers, or cherry tomatoes.